kevinhendricks/ePub3-itizer/README.md

 - adds an entry in the manifest for the new nav document
 - adds the new nav document to the end of spine

 Then it parses the current toc.ncx extracting doctitle, toc, and any pagelist information and removes its DOCTYPE

 It then merges this with the original guide information from the opf2 to create a new nav.xhtml file.
 It will now nicely handle multi-level tocs.

 Finally it adds the mimetype file and zips it all up and then launches a gui to ask the user what to name the file and where to save it.

+Please note:  Special thanks go to Alberto Pettarin who contributed all of the code to for handling Media Overaly metadata.
+Please contact him at http://www.albertopettarin.it/contact.html for issues realted to SMIL files.

 ---

-Thanks to Doitsu, DiapDealer, and JonathanMagus and others for reporting back bugs.
+Thanks also go to Doitsu, DiapDealer, and JonathanMagus and others for reporting back bugs.
 I think this code is now stable and usable.
 Bug reports and feature requests welcomed.